-(3) Waivers or variations to provisions of Te Kawa Maiorooro, and any inconsistencies with other regulatory or policy frameworks, are decided by the Quality Manager in consultation with Te Pūkenga Ako Excellence Director, taking into account the best interests of ākonga.
+(3) Waivers or one-off variations to provisions of Te Kawa Maiorooro, and any inconsistencies with other regulatory or policy frameworks, with respect to a business division are decided by the business division Regional Executive Director or delegated authority, taking into account the best interests of ākonga.
 Any provisions that are mandated by an external regulatory body, New Zealand legislation, or the New Zealand Qualifications Authority (NZQA) cannot be waived.